ValveSoftware/SteamVR-for-Linux/README.md

 The latest driver in NVIDIA's stable branch has a higher version number, but will not work.
 You need the driver from the vulkan development branch that is at exactly version 375.27.10.

-**AMD graphics require a pre-release version of the radv driver**.
-A build has been made available in this repository; clone it somewhere, and set the VK_ICD_FILENAMES  environment variable to point at the radeon_icd.x86_64.json in your cloned copy.
+**AMD graphics require a specific tree of the radv driver**.
+Use the **radv-wip-steamvr** branch of this repository: https://github.com/airlied/mesa.
 It doesn't support direct mode currently, so the HMD display will have to be positioned on your desktop in extended mode, and your system compositor disabled while using VR.

 **Intel graphics are not currently supported**.